Would You Spend The Night In Montana’s Garnet Ghost Town?

 Garnet is open year round to tourists from 9:30am-4:30pm , but be aware, it is a straight up DIRT road to get there, (and I don't mean for a couple hundred feet, it's a ways.) then you have to walk down to the town.
 I went there in a car once and almost got stuck.
 Keep in mind the weather and what it can do to a DIRT road.

-Would You Spend The Night There?
+Would You Spend The Night In Garnet?

 According to Social Bazinga, the Bureau of Land Management rents out 2 of the cabins in Garnet from December to April.
 It's said that's when the ghosts of Garnet are most active.
 There have been reports of seeing a woman in the window of a hotel, transparent figures in the streets, piano music and voices coming from rooms.
 You could also volunteer to help maintain the town and get to stay for free while you're working.
 Those opportunities go fast.
 If you're interested, contact The Garnet Preservation Association.